Meredith Vieira: Balancing family and career

 Vieira joined 60 Minutes in 1989, following the birth of her first child.
 Don Hewitt, executive producer of 60 Minutes, allowed her to work part-time for two seasons so she could care for her child.
 After that, it was arranged that she would work full-time.
 But after two years, she became pregnant again and asked to continue the part-time arrangement.
 Hewitt declined her request, firing her, and deciding instead to hire someone who would work full-time.
 Her departure from the show garnered headlines, as a national debate started to take place about whether women could balance both family and career.
-She turned down opportunities to co-host CBS's The Early Show and ABC's Good Morning America in the mid-1990s when her children were young.
+She turned down opportunities to co-host ABC's Good Morning America and CBS's The Early Show when her children were young.

-Vieira discusses her family and career decisions in the book Divided Lives: The Public and Private Struggles of Three American Women by Elsa Walsh.
+Vieira discusses her family and career decisions in the book Divided Lives: The Public and Private Struggles of Three Accomplished Women by Elsa Walsh.